wallpants/github-preview.nvim/docs/CONTRIBUTING.md

 This project uses [semantic-release](https://github.com/semantic-release/semantic-release) to handle versioning.

-**semantic-release** requires commit messages to follow a specific format.
+**semantic-release** requires commit messages to follow the [Conventional Commit](https://www.conventionalcommits.org/en/v1.0.0/) format.
 To ensure your commits follow the format, run the **package.json** script `bun run commit` to perform your commits:

 ```sh